Flank/flank-dashboard/readme.md

 ### CLI

-A `CLI` is a command-line tool that simplifies the deployment of Metrics components (web application, cloud functions, etc.)
+A `CLI` is a command-line tool that simplifies the deployment of Metrics components (Web application, Cloud Functions, etc.)

 ### Dart Cloud Functions